 The maturity of the cloud and rapid advancements in data center infrastructure is driving IT executives to rethink their strategy on how IT services are delivered to their business.
 There are many taglines used to describe these technology improvements such as optimization, transformation, etc. Management might see this as a challenge.
 However, visionaries will see this as an opportunity.
-Let’s focus on those visionaries who have identified the need to upgrade.

 In today’s blog, we’ll focus on the executives who have accomplished the crucial first step, identifying the need to change.
 But how do you start, build a business case and gain key stakeholder buy-in?